HMS Agamemnon (1852): Construction and career

-Agamemnon was originally ordered on 27 February 1841 as a 80-gun second-rate ship of the line; the ship was reordered as a screw-propelled ship on 20 June 1849 and was reclassified while under construction as a 91-gun second rate.
-She was laid down in November at Woolwich Dockyard, launched on 22 May 1852, commissioned at Sheerness Dockyard on 29 September 1852 by Captain Sir Thomas Maitland, and completed on 9 February 1853.
-Agamemnon participated in the Spithead Fleet Review held on 11 August and was then assigned to the Channel Fleet.
+Agamemnon was originally ordered on 27 February 1841 as a 80-gun, second-rate ship of the line; she was reordered as a screw-propelled ship on 20 June 1849.
+The ship was laid down in November at Woolwich Dockyard although her design by Isaac Watts was not finalised until 14 June 1850 and was reclassified as a 91-gun second rate on 26 March 1851.
+Agamemnon was the first purpose-built screw-powered ship of the line built for the Royal Navy.
+Launched on 22 May 1852, she was commissioned at Sheerness Dockyard on 29 September 1852 by Captain Sir Thomas Maitland, and completed on 9 February 1853.
+Agamemnon participated in the Spithead Fleet Review held on 11 August and was then assigned to the Channel Squadron.
+The ship was later transferred to the Mediterranean Fleet and served as flagship of Rear-Admiral Sir Edmund Lyons, the second-in-command of the fleet.
+Captain William Mends relieved Maitland on 21 October and was relieved in his turn by Captain Thomas Symonds on 26 December.

-Agamemnon was attached to the Mediterranean Fleet and served in the Crimean War as flagship of Rear-Admiral Sir Edmund Lyons.
-She participated in the bombardment of Sevastopol on 17 October 1854.
-During the Great Storm of 1854, she was driven ashore on the Russian coast of the Black Sea.
-Agamemnon participated in the shelling of Fort Kinburn, at the mouth of the Dnieper river in 1855.

-The ship was sold for scrap on 2 May 1870.